KOwen11/factorio-headless-install/README.md

     - souce: anywhere
 2. save Factorio.tar.xz to the instance
 3. extract Factorio.tar.xz
-# This script intended for default AWS ec2 server running ubuntu 16.04 with default user [ubuntu]
 4a.
 Create /home/ubuntu if not using default user [ubuntu] 4b.
 Alternatively modify factorio.service with your ~/ home directory
 5. run setup.sh